 This easy Traeger Chicken Breasts recipe features marinated chicken breasts cooked low and slow on a pellet grill.
 It’s the perfect summer meal with layers of herbaceous, tart, and smoky flavors in every bite!

 Chicken breasts are known to be an easy-to-cook and flexible protein you can infuse with many different flavors.
-But this Traeger Chicken Breasts recipe takes this simple cut of chicken over the top!
+But, just like with my Traeger Chicken Thighs, this Traeger Chicken Breasts recipe takes this simple cut of chicken over the top!